A CNN based Multifaceted Signal Processing Framework for Heart Rate Proctoring Using Millimeter Wave Radar Ballistocardiography: Methodology

 \subsection{Rolling Window-based Pre-processing and Augmentation}

-IBI is the time interval between two consecutive R-peaks, as shown in Figure \ref{rolling_pp}(a).
-Here, it can be noticed that the rolling window extends over 8 consecutive R-peaks of the processed signals, each containing 7 IBIs; see Figure \ref{rolling_pp}(b).
+IBI is the time interval between two consecutive R-peaks, as shown in Figure \ref{rolling_pp}a.
+It can be noticed that the rolling window extends over 8 consecutive R-peaks of the processed signals, each containing 7 IBIs; see Figure \ref{rolling_pp}b.
 Although the specific size of the rolling window is not based on exact theoretical calculation, our empirical results demonstrate that the proposed size is near optimal for this study to trade-off between computational time and performance.
-It is well known that the dimensions of the inputs and outputs of neural networks must be predefined.
+Typically, most neural networks accept predefined dimensions of the inputs and outputs.
 However, the available radar data does not adhere to those constraints.
-Hence, we need to restrain the dimensions of the inputs and outputs to a predefined value.
-Here, by using a rolling window of size 8, we are able to restrict the size of the output to a vector of size 7.
+Hence, we restrain the dimensions of the inputs and outputs to a predefined value.
+Getting inspired from \cite{jana20201d, panwar2020pp}, by using a rolling window of size 8, we are able to restrict the size of the output to a vector of size 7.
 In our dataset, each input consists of a windowed version of the original data containing 7 IBIs, and the maximum windowed input length is found to be 4885 samples.
 In order to restrict the dimension of the input data, we zero-pad all the inputs to a size of 4910 samples.
 These zeroes are inserted randomly at the start and end of each window to remove any prospective bias during training.
 The starting point of every successive rolling window is randomly selected between two consecutive R-peaks to remove any regional bias.